Targa Pipeline Partners (APL) versus Baker Hughes A GE (BHI) Financial Review

 Profitability

-This table compares Targa Pipeline Partners and Baker Hughes A GE’s net margins, return on equity and return on assets.
+This table compares Baker Hughes A GE and Targa Pipeline Partners’ net margins, return on equity and return on assets.

 |